xlab-ub/xlab-web/README.md

 ### Publication Section

 This section includes some sub-sections.
-To Create a new sub-section, you must put the following template below `<!--Put your item below this line -->` line in the `sections/publication.md` file and change the variables (`{{...}}`) based on your needs:
+To create a new sub-section, you must put the following template below `<!--Put your item below this line -->` line in the `sections/publication.md` file and change the variables (`{{...}}`) based on your needs:

 ```
 <div class="col mt-3">